mlehmoine/romanadder/README.md

 them together, and prints the result to stdout.

 If you had the intent to use this body of code as a library, consider using the class [RomanAdder][romanadder] as your entry point.
 It has one public method, Add.
-Add
+This method takes two strings as arguments and returns the sum in string format.
+It will throw Runtime exceptions if you pass it invalid Roman numerals.

+Enjoy.

 [main]: romanadder/tree/master/src/com/lehmoine/romantwo/Main.java
 [romanadder]: romanadder/tree/master/src/com/lehmoine/romantwo/RomanAdder.java